 - MVRPC can provide data, mapping, and planning services for the application process and the project itself.

-If you have specific needs or questions about funding opportunities, please contact: Kathryn Youra Polk, Senior Planner.
+If you have specific needs or questions about government or organization-eligible funding opportunities, please contact: Kathryn Youra Polk, Senior Planner.

 Special COVID-19 Funding Opportunities

 During the COVID-19 pandemic, MVRPC will highlight special COVID-19 funding opportunities.
 Deadlines on many of these are tight, and we will update the page as often as needed as more opportunities are found.

 Deadline: None Given

 SBA is awarding funding through the Restaurant Revitalization Program to restaurants, bars, and other similar places of business that serve food or drink.
 The purpose of this funding is to provide support to eligible entities that suffered revenue losses related to the COVID-19 pandemic.

 Eligible entities are businesses that are not permanently closed and include businesses where the public or patrons assemble for the primary purpose of being served food or drink including: